ailinzi/xianlinzi/Pooling-FAQ.md

 Support for portable plots will be released on or before May 31, 2021.

 ## How do I assign portable plots to a pool?
-First you will create a Plot NFT (GUI calls this Plot Group; devs call this singleton_genesis in their code) in the new pools tab in the GUI.
-When you create a new portable plot, you must assign it a specific Plot NFT; this replaces the Pool Public Key.
+First you will create a Plot NFT (devs call this singleton_genesis in their code) in the new pools tab in the GUI.
+When you create a new portable plot, you must assign it a specific Plot NFT (for those using CLI, this replaces the Pool Public Key).
 All plots created with the same Plot NFT can then be assigned to a pool for farming.

+## How is Chia pooling different from other cryptos?
+Chia has three major differences from most other crypto pooling protocol: 1) Joining pools are permissionless.
+You do not need to sign up to an account on a pool server before joining.
+2) Farmers receive 1/8th of XCH rewards plus transaction fees, while the pool receives 7/8th of XCH rewards.
+3) The farmer with the winning proof will farm the block, not the pool server.

 ## How can I start my own pool?
 If you have experience writing pool server code for another crypto, adapting that pool code with Chia's reference pool code will be straight forward.
 We only recommend people who have good OPSEC and business experience to run public pool servers.
 Depending what country you operate your pooling business, you may be subject to tax, AML and KYC laws specific to your jurisdiction.
 All pools will be targeted by hackers due to the profitability of XCH and you may be legally liable if you have any losses.